oscarmorberg-ops/AWS-CloudTrail-anomaly-detection-w-ML-Docker/README.md

 ## 🎯 What this is for

 This project is my lab for combining CloudTrail threat hunting with ML anomaly detection and automated EC2 security scanning, as preparation for real‑world cloud security engineering work.

+## 🔗 Related projects

+- **CCISO Dashboard v3** – central dashboard where CloudTrail anomalies, S3 posture and GuardDuty findings are visualized together.
+- **GuardDuty ML v8.0** – live GuardDuty findings pipeline that enriches, scores and forwards alerts into the dashboard.
+- **AWS S3 Enterprise Hardening v7.0** – opinionated S3 security posture tooling used in the same lab environment.